 Located just 300 meters from the Boulder Museum of Contemporary Art, Boulder University Inn offers private rooms with desks and free Wi-Fi.
 So it’s the perfect spot for digital nomads who need to get some work done while sightseeing in the area.

-TheBoulder University Inn is just a short walk from the centre of Boulder, so it’s within proximity of a plethora of restaurants, shopping centres, and bars.
+TheBoulder University Inn is just a short walk from the center of Boulder, so it’s near a plethora of restaurants, shopping centers, and bars.

 A variety of parking options are available to guests such but they are subject to availability.